JetBrains/teamcity-documentation/topics/adding-notification-rules.md

 The group rules are processed in hierarchical order: starting from child groups to parent ones.

-If there are more than one parent with their own rules set, the inherited rules are processed top\-bottom corresponding to the order they are presented on the Notification Rules user profile tab (alphabetically).
+If there are more than one parent with their own rules set, the inherited rules are processed top-to-bottom corresponding to the order they are presented on the Notification Rules user profile tab (alphabetically).

 ## Unsubscribing and Overriding Existing Rules